 - Plant-based milk, such as coconut, soy or almond.
 They all work fine.

 Even though this is an eggless lemon cake, you don't need any egg replacers!

 The ingredients above make a FLUFFY lemon cake so some substitutions will make the cake more dense.
 However you may:

 - Replace plain flour with wholemeal or spelt.
 I haven't done that for this exact recipes but those flours will always make a cake more dense

 - If you can't have almonds, you can replace the meal with more flour

-However, I would not recommend replacing the white sugar for coconut sugar.
+However, I do not recommend replacing the white sugar for coconut sugar.
 Coconut sugar is brown so darkens any cake it touches.
 It also has a caramel tone which many people don't think complement lemon.
 If you HAVE to reduce the refined sugar, use half coconut sugar and half white sugar.

 I haven't tried replacing the oil with yoghurt, apple sauce or the like.
 If you do, it'll make the cake more dense.
 Let me know if you do!

 Like most of my cake recipes, combine all the dry ingredients in a bowl.
 Add the wet ingredients and mix until combined.
 It should be a light coloured and thick batter like below.